Araz1103/Udacity_Multi-Class_Image_Classification_AWS/README.md

 - We could try to train for more epochs to get more data, and decide if loss is decreasing in the further epochs
 - We see from the Profiler reports that we are under utilising the GPU
 - We also see from the Profiler Reports that we can try higher batch sizes

-**TODO**: What are the results/insights did you get by profiling/debugging your model?

-**TODO** Remember to provide the profiler html/pdf file in your submission.

 ## Model Deployment